 This paper presented garbage collection hints which is a profile-directed approach to guide garbage collection.
 The goal of GCH is to guide in terms of when and how to collect.
 GCH uses offline profiling to identify favorable collection points in the program code where the amount of live data is relatively small (in order to reduce the amount of work per collection) and the amount of dead bytes is relatively large (in order to increase the amount of available heap after collection).
 Triggering collections in these FCPs can reduce the number of collections as well as the amount of work per collection.
-Next to guiding when to collect, GCH also uses an analytical cost-benefit model to decide how to collect, i.e. whether to trigger a nursery or a full-heap collection.
+Next to guiding when to collect, GCH also uses an analytical cost-benefit model to decide how to collect, i.e., whether to trigger a nursery or a full-heap collection.
 This decision is made based on the available heap size, and the cost for nursery and full-heap collections.
-Our experimental results using SPECjym98 showed substantial reductions in GC time (up to 30X) and significant overall performance improvements (more than 10%).
+Our experimental results using SPECjvm98 showed substantial reductions in GC time (up to 29X) and significant overall performance improvements (more than 10%); similar speedups are obtained for application-specific as well as crossapplication, generic GC cost functions.
+In addition, we also showed that GCH dramatically reduces maximum pause times.
+And finally, we showed that, for a specific benchmark, GCH improves overall performance compared to forced programmer-inserted garbage collections.